eezyinc/galley/README.markdown

 ## Setup

-Galley is meant to be cloned into `~/.config/galley`.
-See `etc/default` for variables and their default values; see `etc/example` for an example config.
-You'll want to put the md5 hash of one of your Digital Ocean public ssh keys in the `GALLEY_KEY` environment variable or override the variable `key` with it in your config.
+Galley is meant to be cloned into `~/.config/galley`, but you may set `GALLEY_PATH` instead if you prefer.
+See `etc/default` for config variables and their default values; see `etc/example` for an example config.
+You'll need to put the md5 hash of one of your Digital Ocean public ssh keys in the `GALLEY_KEY` environment variable or override the variable `key` with it in your config.
 You can get the md5 hash [here](https://cloud.digitalocean.com/account/security).